Ashwin Mahesh: Political career

 Ashwin Mahesh was associated with the anti-corruption initiative, Corruption Saaku, since its inception, and later played an active role as it grew into India Against Corruption (IAC)'s demand for the Lokpal Bill.
 Ashwin ran his first political campaign in 2012 for the upper house of the Karnataka assembly, which he finished fourth.
+He said he contested mainly to demonstrate that people from non-political backgrounds could challenge conventional career politicians.
 He had started many initiatives called Missed Call Campaign to raise awareness and increase the number of registered voters before the MLC elections.
 He had enrolled more than 15,000 voters, but ended up with only 4,349 votes in the Bangalore graduates' constituency elections.
 Bangalore Mirror newspaper noted, if every one of the voters Mr Mahesh enrolled for voting had turned up to cast their ballot on election day, he would have won by a thumping majority'.

 In 2013, Karnataka Legislative Assembly elections, Ashwin Mahesh contested from the Bommanahalli constituency, garnered 11,915 votes and finished third.
-The Bangalore Political Action Committee (BPAC), an initiative which was launched by the business community of the IT capital of the nation, endorsed Ashwin in the Bommanahalli constituency.
+The Bangalore Political Action Committee (B.PAC), an initiative which was launched by the business community of the IT capital of the nation, endorsed Ashwin in the Bommanahalli constituency.
 He secured 6.75 per cent of the total votes polled, beating even the Janata Dal(JDS) and Karnataka Janata Paksha (KJP) candidates.

 During the 2015 city elections, and 2018 state elections, he was active in campaigning for Aam Aadmi Party.
 In 2022, he became the head of the Manifesto Committee of AAP Karnataka for the BBMP elections.
 The party introduced the Nammoora Charche dialogue with voters to create the manifesto, similar to the Delhi Dialogue it had used in elections there.